-The Cultúrlann in Derry has been offering online classes, which will hopefully continue beyond the pandemic era.
-There are four online levels and each lasts a full academic year (30 weeks!), at an extremely reasonable price.
+The Cultúrlann in Derry offers online classes.
+There are multiple online levels and each lasts a full academic year (30 weeks!), at an extremely reasonable price.
 The emphasis is everyday conversational Irish.
 They use a series of coursebooks created by Toirealach Ó Grada of the Cultúrlann, Céimeanna Comhrá.

 Gaelchultúr is located in Dublin, Ireland, and offers in person and online classes at a variety of levels from beginner to advanced.
 Classes have a communicative focus and are based on the Gaeilge gan Stró coursebooks.
 They offer some classes during US evening and weekend hours.

 This New York branch of Conradh na Gaeilge (the Gaelic League) is very active and organized.
 They offer language classes at various levels on weekday evenings US time, as well as study and reading groups, for a very reasonable price.
 A small selection of Irish language books and learning materials is also available for purchase through their website.